Annka-Sarviro/PetLi-BE/readme.md

 ---

 - 'dev' -- it contains last version of app;
-- 'main' -- deploy to heroku
+- 'main' -- deploy to render
 -

 ### API: